bubal93/TWeather/README.md

 - Design made with Google Material Design Guidelines (Toolbar, CardView, animations, "surface feeling", etc.)

 - Implemented Google Cloud Messagging system.
 In theory, it supposed to serve as instant notification service for emergency weather.
-But, since i don`t have a server, it`s only a test feature.
+But, since i don't have a server, it's only a test feature.

 - Map Places API and Google PlacePicker are used for selecting location (but it`s also possible to select location via name or ZIP code).